 Dreadful Poisons of the Past

-What worries Dr Gerhard Verdoorn, stewardship and operations manager of CropLife South Africa, is the staggering number of eggs the brown locusts have also left in the soil.
+Dr Gerhard Verdoorn, stewardship and operations manager of CropLife South Africa, pointed out that in early 2021, the locusts were laying a staggering number of eggs in the soil.
 Locusts typically reappear over a number of years when conditions are favourable.

-“By September 2021, we could be seeing truly cataclysmic numbers of locusts and we’re specifically worried about swarms spreading north to the Free State plant crops including maize, or into Eastern Cape areas that are still drought-stricken, like Steytlerville and Jansenville.”
+“By September 2021, we could be seeing truly cataclysmic numbers of locusts,” he predicted earlier that year.
+“We’re specifically worried about swarms spreading north to the Free State plant crops including maize, or into Eastern Cape areas that are still drought-stricken, like Steytlerville and Jansenville.”